v8/v8.dev/src/docs/cross-compile-ios.md

 ninja -C out/release-ios v8_monolith
 ```

 Finally, add the generated `v8_monolith.a` file to your Xcode project as a static library.
-Further documentation on embedding V8 in your application is available at [Getting started with embedding V8](/docs/embed).
+For further documentation on embedding V8 in your application, see [Getting started with embedding V8](/docs/embed).